Tony and Sharon Makai are fielding five to 10 calls daily from young families seeking accommodation at the Silver Birch Holiday Park.

 That all went downhill when I turned 18 because I thought I can get all these things on hire purchase, it was stupid.

-The day the Bay of Plenty Times visited, four families and a combination of seven couples and singles were living at the campground.
+visited, four families and a combination of seven couples and singles were living at the campground.

 Some accommodation was taken up by kiwifruit workers which would be "filled up with families once the season finishes".